 Low and high doses of the same Cannabis product sometimes may produce opposite effects.
 For example: small doses of Medical Marijuana tend to stimulate, while large doses can sedate.

 Too much THC can increase anxiety and mood disorders in some patients.
-At the same time, CBD component of Medical Marijuana does not produce any adverse effects.
+At the same time, CBD component of Medical Marijuana does not produce any known adverse effects.
 Paradoxically, higher dose of CBD may be less effective than lower dose of CBD.

 Begin with a low dose or a few even smaller doses of Medical Marijuana a day for several days.
 Observe the effects and adjust your dose if necessary.
-If you are pregnant or breastfeeding, if you have history of substance abuse or mental illness, consult the doctor who is treating you for these conditions.
+If you are pregnant or breastfeeding, or if you have history of substance abuse or mental illness, consult the doctor who is treating you for these conditions.

 THC and CBD